perturbing/vasil-tests/README.md

 mkValidator _ _ _ = True

 ```
 which will always succeeds.
-Which compiles to the following serialized script,
+This compiles to the following serialized script,
 ```
 {
     "type": "PlutusScriptV2",